 Binhai Road Area - A Paradise of Beachscape

 Tiger Beach (Laohutan) Ocean Park

 Jinshitan Scenic Area

 In addition to the historical stories in the downtown area, Dalian is also a bathing paradise .
 It has an amazing 40-kilometer (25-mile) long beachscape along Binhai Road.
-Originally a military defense road built in the 1970s, Binhai Road is a national scenic area with imposing mountain scenery on one side and ragged cliffs and seaside on the other.
+Originally a military defense road built in the 1970s, Binhai Road is on must things to do list with imposing mountain scenery on one side and ragged cliffs and seaside on the other.
 Starting from Haizhiyun Square, it follows the coastline of the city from the east via the south part and on to the west.
-Driving along the road, visitors will find a dozen attractions, like a string of pearls scattered along it including Bangchuidao Scenic Area , Tiger Beach Ocean Park , Yanwoling (Swallow Nest Mountain), Fujiazhuang bathing place and Yuexiu Villa.
+Driving along the road, visitors will find a dozen Dalian tourist attractions, like a string of pearls scattered along it including Bangchuidao Scenic Area , Tiger Beach Ocean Park , Yanwoling (Swallow Nest Mountain), Fujiazhuang bathing place and Yuexiu Villa.
 The southern section starting from Hutan Paradise to Fujianzhuang bathing place is the most popular part.

 Downtown Area - A World of Squares

 The busy downtown area presents the historical heritage, exotic flavor and modern charm of the city.

 Zhongshan Square is the central landmark of the city, where the governmental financial institutions are located.
 Also called 'Nicolas Square', it was a colonial construction built by Russian engineer decades ago.
 The square has more than ten avenues radiating outwards and forms the central commercial area of the city.